 Leftover Taco Dip

-If you happen to have leftovers of this taco dip, allow the dip to cool and refrigerate for up to 3 days.
+If you happen to have leftovers of this taco dip, allow the dip to cool and refrigerate it in an airtight container for up to 3 days.

 More Appetizer Recipes